-- Hearing Loss: Most people who have tinnitus also have some kind of hearing loss.
+- Hearing Loss: Most people with tinnitus also have some kind of hearing loss.

 - Other potential causes: Allergies, tumors, and problems in the heart and blood vessels, jaw and neck can cause tinnitus.

-There may be other medical issues behind the tinnitus, and it is important to rule out anything else that may affect your overall health.
+There may be other medical issues behind the tinnitus.
+It’s important to rule out anything else that may affect your overall health.
 You may be referred to an ear, nose and throat (ENT) doctor to complete the diagnosis.

 Avoid anything that can increase the ringing in your ears, such as smoking, alcohol and loud noise.
-If you are a construction worker, an airport worker, a hunter, or if you are regularly exposed to loud noise at home or at work, wear ear plugs or special earmuffs to protect your hearing and keep your tinnitus from getting worse.
+If you’re a construction worker, an airport worker, a hunter or if you’re regularly exposed to loud noise at home or at work, wear ear plugs or special earmuffs to protect your hearing.

-If it is hard for you to hear over your tinnitus, ask your friends and family to face you when they talk so you can see their faces.
+If it’s hard for you to hear over your tinnitus, face your friends and family when they talk.
 Seeing their expressions may help you understand them better.
 Ask people to speak louder but not shout.
-Also, tell them they do not have to talk slowly, just more clearly.
+Also, tell them they don’t have to talk slowly, just more clearly.

 A careful review of your health history along with audiometric testing will identify which of the following is the right treatment option:

-- Maskers—Tinnitus maskers are small electronic devices that look like hearing aids and are tuned to generate sound that masks or covers up the tinnitus.
+- Maskers: These small electronic devices, which look like hearing aids, are tuned to generate sound that masks or covers up the tinnitus.

-- Allergy Treatment—Allergies can exacerbate tinnitus.
-If you test positive for allergies treatment can have the dual effect of reducing the ringing in your ears and giving you a big boost in energy.
+- Allergy Treatment: Allergies can exacerbate tinnitus.
+If you test positive for allergies, treatment can reduce the ringing in your ears and give you a big boost in energy.